While waiting for all the guests to arrive, he occupied himself in the Varath Library.

 “Ripping off a man’s arm, obviously.
 The whole academy is talking about it.
 There are even rumors that the issue will be brought to the king.”

-“Ah… Well, he was asking for it.
+“Ah… well, he was asking for it.
 I merely complied with his wishes.”
-He answered in an indifferent tone, returning back to his book.
+Kaidus answered indifferently, returning his focus back to his book.

 “No one simply asks for their arm to be torn off, Kaidus.
 Do you even know who it was that you attacked?”
 Larant replied with an anxious look.